chaoss/website/CHAOSScon/2023Africa/event-location-time.md

 ### Registration

-Registration for this event is N2000 and this event is happening during OSCA.
+Registration for this event is N2000 and this event is happening right before OSCA.
 You can register for CHAOSScon Africa [here](https://tix.africa/discover/chaoss).